mongodb/intellij/packages/mongodb-mql-model/src/docs/md/bson-type/bson-type.md

 from a source code perspective, it's convenient to have UUID as with its own identity due to being a standard available in most languages.

+#### BsonEnum

+Represents a closed set of strings.
+They are similar to a Java enum.
+BSON does not have a type for enums, however, due to their properties, it's convenient to have a type for them.
+The most relevant aspect of BsonEnums is that they have a fixed cardinality, so they can be extremely efficient for prefix compression.

 #### ComputedBsonType

 A ComputedBsonType is a type that represents an expression that happens outside the boundaries